mattyoung101/omicron/omicam/README.md

 by itself.

 ### Known issues and workarounds
 Important ones are in bold.
+Most of these are covered above.

 - **WiFi is incredibly bad on the LattePanda.** For this reason, if you are using this SBC, we thoroughly recommend Ethernet.
 - **Builds will become difficult on the SBC due to clock drift.** [This link](https://stackoverflow.com/a/3824532/5007892) has an explanation of what is going on.
 If you are experiencing weird behaviour, please reimport the CMake project and recompile everything from scratch and it may fix it.
 We are working on a solution to this problem.
+- If Arduino can't upload, **don't panic!** It's just being dumb.
+You need to run the setup script which disables the modem monitor thingy which runs by default and interferes with UART.
+Then try about 5 times and it should work eventually.
 - Last we checked, Clang may be the only supported compiler as it appears that gcc's implementation of Google's Sanitizers doesn't work.
 This was on ARM a while ago though, and it probably works fine on x86.
 - If lldb is broken, try using gdb instead (it doesn't matter that you're compiling with Clang, both will work fine).